 Advertisement of Trademark Application

 Advertisement of a trademark application before or after its acceptance by the Trademark Officer is an opportunity given to the public to oppose the registration of the trademark – which is a necessary rule under the Trademark Act.
-When an application of a trademark has been accepted by the Registrar, the Registrar is required to advertise the accepted application in the Trademark Journal.
-This article discusses advertisement of trademark application on the trademark journal in detail.
+When an application of a trademark has been accepted by the Registrar, the Registrar is required to advertise the approved application in the Trademark Journal.
+This article discusses the advertisement of the trademark application on the trademark journal in detail.

 Details published in the Trademark Journal:

 - Date of filing

 - Reproduction of the actual mark as it is applied for

 - Registration of the goods and services depending on the category

 - Conditions and limitations the application can be accepted

 - Application numbers or trademark numbers to which the mark is associated

 - The office where the application was filed